$B_c$ to $A$ Transition Form Factors and Semileptonic Decays in Self-consistent Covariant Light-front Approach: Acknowledgment

 \section{Acknowledgment}

-We express our sincere thanks to Gautam Bhattacharyya for useful discussions.
+We express our sincere thanks to Gautam Bhattacharyya and J. P. B. C. de Melo for useful discussions.
 The authors gratefully acknowledge the computational resources provided by the High-Performance Computing Centre (HPCC) at SRM Institute of Science and Technology (SRMIST).
 RD acknowledges the financial support by the Department of Science and Technology (SERB:CRG/2018/002796), New Delhi.